pykickstart/pykickstart/docs/kickstart-docs.rst

         Enable yum's "all" multilib\_policy as opposed to the default of "best".

+    ``--timeout=``

+        Set up yum's timeout.
+It is a number of seconds to wait for a connection before timing out.

+    ``--retries=``

+        Set up yum's retries.
+It is a number of times any attempt to retrieve a file should retry before returning an error.

     ``--nocore``

         Do not install the @core group (installed by default,